GrapheneOS/hardened_malloc/README.md

 never being made readable and writable so the only memory usage is for the slab metadata.

-The slab slot count for each size class is not yet finely tuned beyond choosing values avoiding internal fragmentation for slabs (i.e. avoiding wasted space due to page size rounding).

 The choice of size classes for slab allocation is the same as jemalloc, which is a careful balance between minimizing internal and external fragmentation.
 If there are more size classes, more memory is wasted on free slots available only